David Morrissey: 2000s

 His acting in State of Play and The Deal won him considerable acclaim; he was nominated for the British Academy Television Award for Best Actor for his role as Collins but lost to his co-star Bill Nighy.
 His performance in The Deal was acclaimed by Charlie Whelan, Gordon Brown's former spin doctor, and Tim Allan, a deputy press secretary of Tony Blair.
 A BBC News Online writer praised Morrissey's grasp of Brown's physical tics in a review that criticised the rest of the film.
 Morrissey's performance won the RTS Programme Award for Best Male Actor the next year, this time beating Nighy.
 The RTS jury wrote of Morrissey, "The strength of this performance brought to the screen, and to life, all of the characteristics and traits of the man he portrayed in a way that was both credible and convincing."
 In 2009, Morrissey declined the opportunity to play Brown again in The Special Relationship, Morgan's third Blair film, as he did not want to get into the mindset of playing Brown for just one scene.

 Morrissey was eager to play a comic role after starring in these dramas.
 He subsequently reunited with Peter Bowker for the BBC One musical serial Blackpool, in which he plays Blackpool arcade owner Ripley Holden.
-Bowker remembered Morrissey from Out of the Blue and wanted to build off the actor's sense of humour and to cast him against type.
+Bowker remembered Morrissey from Out of the Blue and wanted to build on the actor's sense of humour and to cast him against type.
 Before filming began, Morrissey spent four days in Blackpool talking to the locals and finding out how the arcades worked.
 His performance was described in The Daily Telegraph as "a powerful mixture of barely suppressed danger and vulnerable, boyish charm."
 A public poll on bbc.co.uk ranked him the second best actor of 2004.
 Morrissey reprised the role in 2006 in the one-off sequel Viva Blackpool!.
 He was pleased to revive Ripley after filming dramatic roles since the original serial.